jsalinasf/cheat_sheets/dockerCommands.md

 1.Volumen Mounts: it mounts a volumen in the var/lib/docker/volumens directory 1.Bind Mounts: it mounts a directory from any location on the local host such as: /data

-The new way of mounting volumens is using the option \mount
+The new way of mounting volumens is using the option --mount
+The parameters are sent using the key:value pair format

+	docker run --mount type=bind,source=/data/mysql,target=/var/lib/mysql mysql

+* Where source is the local path of the host and
+* target is the path inside of the container

+* Make sure the path already exists for bind mounting

 ### RUN PORT Mapping
 This will allow my users to reach the service running on my container using the IP of the host and one free port